Flag of The Flag of Curaçao

 The Flag of Curaçao

-The flag of Curaçao features a deep blue field with a horizontal yellow stripe slightly below the midline and two white, five-pointed stars in the canton.
-The larger star represents Curaçao, while the smaller star symbolizes Klein Curaçao, a tiny island nearby.
-The blue epitomizes the sea and sky, the yellow stripe represents the sun and prosperity, and the white stars signify peace and happiness.
+The flag of Curaçao is a deep blue field with a horizontal yellow stripe slightly below the midline and two white five-pointed stars in the canton.
+The larger star is Curaçao itself and the smaller one is Klein Curaçao, a tiny island nearby.
+The blue is the sea and sky, the yellow stripe is the sun and prosperity, and the white stars are peace and happiness.

 Share this flag

-Few national flags manage to evoke their homeland's essence as vividly as that of Curaçao.
-Against a deep blue field representing the Caribbean Sea and sky, two white stars gleam: one for Curaçao itself, one for its small sister island Klein Curaçao.
-A horizontal yellow stripe recalls the island's perpetual sunshine.
-Adopted on July 2, 1984, the flag emerged during a moment of growing autonomy within the Kingdom of the Netherlands, and it has since become an emblem of Curaçaoan identity that flies proudly from Willemstad's pastel-colored waterfront to diaspora communities in Amsterdam and beyond.
+Curaçao's flag is a deep blue field for the Caribbean Sea and sky, with two white stars in the canton: one for Curaçao itself, one for its small sister island Klein Curaçao.
+A horizontal yellow stripe stands for the island's sunshine.
+It was adopted on July 2, 1984, during a period of growing autonomy within the Kingdom of the Netherlands, and it now flies everywhere from Willemstad's pastel waterfront to diaspora neighborhoods in Amsterdam.

 In the early 1980s, Curaçao didn't have its own flag.
 It flew under the banner of the Netherlands Antilles, a federated entity within the Kingdom of the Netherlands that grouped together six Caribbean islands under a single white flag bearing a red stripe and six stars.
 But a growing desire for distinct island identity was stirring, and each island in the federation began pushing for its own symbols.
 Curaçao's answer was refreshingly democratic: a public design competition.

-Residents submitted their visions of what the island's flag should look like.
-Martin den Dulk's entry won.
-The Island Council, known locally as the Eilandsraad, formally selected his design and adopted it on July 2, 1984.
-It was a grassroots moment, the kind of thing that gives a flag real legitimacy.
-People had a say in what would represent them.
+Residents submitted their ideas of what the island's flag should look like, and Martin den Dulk's entry won.
+The Island Council, known locally as the Eilandsraad, selected his design and adopted it on July 2, 1984.

 For twenty-six years, the flag identified Curaçao as one island territory among several.
 Then came 10-10-10.
-On October 10, 2010, the Netherlands Antilles was officially dissolved.
-Curaçao became a constituent country within the Kingdom of the Netherlands, standing alongside Aruba, Sint Maarten, and the Netherlands itself.
-The 1984 flag was retained without a single modification, quietly promoted from an island banner to what is essentially a national flag.
-That seamless transition is rarer than you'd think in the world of vexillology.
+On October 10, 2010, the Netherlands Antilles was dissolved and Curaçao became a constituent country within the Kingdom of the Netherlands, alongside Aruba, Sint Maarten, and the Netherlands itself.
+The 1984 flag was kept without a single modification and quietly promoted from island banner to national flag.
+That kind of clean transition is rarer than you'd think.

 The proportions are 2:3, standard among many former Dutch territories.
-But it's the colors that do the talking.
+The colors do the rest of the work.

-That blue field is a deep, saturated navy (Pantone 280), not the light tropical blue you might expect.
-It represents two things Curaçaoans see every single day: the Caribbean Sea and the sky above it.
+The blue field is a deep, saturated navy (Pantone 280), not the light tropical blue you might expect.
+It stands for two things Curaçaoans see every day: the Caribbean Sea and the sky above it.
 On an island just 40 miles long, you're never far from either.

-A horizontal gold-yellow stripe runs across the lower third, its width exactly one-sixth the flag's height.
-This is sunshine, distilled into a band of color.
-Curaçao averages roughly 2,800 hours of sun per year, and the stripe captures that relentless warmth without needing to explain it.
+A gold-yellow stripe runs across the lower third, its width exactly one-sixth the flag's height.
+Curaçao averages roughly 2,800 hours of sun a year, and that stripe is the sun.

-Then there are the stars.
-Two white five-pointed stars sit in the upper-left canton.
-The larger one has a diameter of about one-sixth the flag's height; the smaller is two-thirds that size.
-They represent the island of Curaçao and Klein Curaçao, a tiny, mostly uninhabited islet about 15 miles to the southeast.
-Klein Curaçao is barely a speck on most maps, little more than a flat coral outcrop with a lighthouse, but it gets a star all its own.
+The two white five-pointed stars sit in the upper-left canton.
+The larger has a diameter of about one-sixth the flag's height; the smaller is two-thirds that size.
+They stand for Curaçao and for Klein Curaçao, a mostly uninhabited islet about 15 miles to the southeast.
+Klein Curaçao is barely a speck on most maps, little more than a flat coral outcrop with a lighthouse, and it still gets a star of its own.

-Curaçao's population is one of the most ethnically diverse in the Caribbean.
-African, Dutch, Portuguese-Sephardic Jewish, Latin American, and Asian heritage are all deeply woven into everyday life.
-The island's historic Mikvé Israel-Emanuel Synagogue, the oldest continuously operating synagogue in the Western Hemisphere, sits just blocks from Afro-Caribbean cultural centers.
-That kind of proximity tells you everything.
+Curaçao's population is one of the most ethnically varied in the Caribbean, with African, Dutch, Portuguese-Sephardic Jewish, Latin American, and Asian heritage all part of everyday life.
+The Mikvé Israel-Emanuel Synagogue, the oldest continuously operating synagogue in the Western Hemisphere, sits a few blocks from Afro-Caribbean cultural centers.

-The five points on the stars acknowledge this reality: Europe, Africa, the Americas, Asia, and Oceania all have threads running through Curaçaoan culture.
-Shaped by the transatlantic slave trade, colonial commerce, the oil refining industry of the twentieth century, and waves of modern migration, the island has always been a crossroads rather than a destination.
+The five points on the stars acknowledge that: Europe, Africa, the Americas, Asia, and Oceania all have threads running through Curaçaoan culture.
+Between the transatlantic slave trade, colonial commerce, the oil refining industry of the twentieth century, and modern migration, the island has always been a crossroads rather than a destination.

 Many Caribbean flags emphasize post-colonial unity or natural landscapes.
-Curaçao's flag does something different.
-It foregrounds the island's character as a meeting place of peoples.
-That's a conscious choice, and it sets the flag apart from its regional peers.
+Curaçao's puts the island's character as a meeting place of peoples first, which sets it apart from its regional peers.

 Before 2010, Curaçao's flag was one of several island flags within the Netherlands Antilles federation.
 The federation itself had its own flag: a white field, a red horizontal stripe, and six blue stars representing the member islands.
 Each island also maintained individual symbols, but they operated at a sub-national level.